 The following is a brief description of this modeling approach.
-The updating of the 2005 VTRA model using 2010 VTOSS data shall occur in the same collaborative manner by making progress presentations to the Puget Sound Harbor Safety Committee.
+The updating of the 2005 VTRA model using 2010 VTOSS data followed the same collaborative approach used during the construction of the VTRA 2005 model, i.e. by making progress presentations to the Puget Sound Harbor Safety Committee and engaging stakeholders represented therein.